-Arrowwood Viburnum is a native shrub that dramatically changes throughout the year, moving from showy blossoms to glossy leaves to berry-laden branches.
+Arrowwood viburnum is a native shrub that dramatically changes throughout the year, moving from showy blossoms to glossy leaves to berry-laden branches.
 It’s a bird magnet.
-They can become larger shrubs, topping out around 10-15 feet.
+Arrowwood viburnums can become larger shrubs, topping out around 10-15 feet.
 Plant these along your property line, under taller trees, or against buildings, and watch the birds go wild.
-Arrowwood Viburnums are one of several viburnums native to North America.
+Arrowwood viburnums are one of several viburnums native to North America.
 Discover planting tips and varieties below.

 - Full Sun, Part Sun